spdx/spdx-spec/chapters/2-document-creation-information.md

 </SpdxDocument>
 ```

-## 2.5 SPDX Document Namespace <a name="2.5"></a>
+## D.5 SPDX document namespace field <a name="2.5"></a>

-**2.5.1** Purpose: Provide an SPDX document specific namespace as a unique absolute [Uniform Resource Identifier][URI] (URI) as specified in [RFC-3986][rfc3986], with the exception of the ‘#’ delimiter.
-The SPDX Document URI cannot contain a URI "part" (e.g. the "#" character), since the ‘#’ is used in SPDX element URIs (packages, files, snippets, etc) to separate the document namespace from the element’s SPDX identifier.
+**2.5.1** Purpose: Provide an SPDX document-specific namespace as a unique absolute [Uniform Resource Identifier][URI] (URI) as specified in [RFC-3986][rfc3986], with the exception of the ‘#’ delimiter.
+The SPDX Document URI shall not contain a URI "part" (e.g. the "#" character), since the ‘#’ is used in SPDX element URIs (packages, files, snippets, etc) to separate the document namespace from the element’s SPDX identifier.
 Additionally, a scheme (e.g. “https:”) is required.

-The URI must be unique for the SPDX document including the specific version of the SPDX document.
-If the SPDX document is updated, thereby creating a new version, a new URI for the updated document must be used.
-There can only be one URI for an SPDX document and only one SPDX document for a given URI.
+The URI shall be unique for the SPDX document including the specific version of the SPDX document.
+If the SPDX document is updated, thereby creating a new version, a new URI for the updated document shall be used.
+There may only be one URI for an SPDX document and only one SPDX document for a given URI.

 **2.5.2** Intent: The URI provides an unambiguous mechanism for other SPDX documents to reference SPDX elements within this SPDX document.
 See [section 2.6](#2.6) for a description on how external documents are referenced.
-Although it is not required, the URI can be constructed in a way which provides information on how the SPDX document can be found.
+Although it is not required, the URI may be constructed in a way which provides information on how the SPDX document can be found.
 For example, the URI can be a URL referencing the SPDX document itself, if it is available on the internet.
 A best practice for creating the URI for SPDX documents available on the public internet is `http://[CreatorWebsite]/[pathToSpdx]/[DocumentName]-[UUID]` where:

 * `CreatorWebsite` is a website hosted by the creator of the document. (e.g. an SPDX document provided by SPDX would be spdx.org)
 * `PathToSpdx` is a path to where SPDX documents are stored on the website (e.g. /spdx/spdxdocs)